Product Strategy Framework

 Target Customer

-• Customer interviews: I conduct in-depth discovery interviews with potential users to understand their context, challenges, and goals
+• Customer interviews: Conducting in-depth discovery interviews with potential users to understand their context, challenges, and goals

-• Segmentation analysis: I identify distinct customer segments with unique needs and prioritize those with the highest potential value
+• Segmentation analysis: Identifying distinct customer segments with unique needs and prioritizing those with the highest potential value

-• Persona development: I create detailed customer personas that capture key attributes, behaviors, and motivations
+• Persona development: Creating detailed customer personas that capture key attributes, behaviors, and motivations

-• Market sizing: I quantify the addressable market for each segment to ensure sufficient opportunity
+• Market sizing: Quantifying the addressable market for each segment to ensure sufficient opportunity

-"For our marketing collaboration platform, I identified three distinct user personas through interview research: Marketing Directors at mid-sized companies who struggle with cross-functional alignment, Campaign Managers who need to coordinate multiple contributors, and Marketing Operations specialists who need to ensure compliance with brand standards.
-I prioritized the Marketing Director persona as our primary target because they had both budget authority and the most severe pain points related to marketing collaboration."
+"For a marketing collaboration platform, the team identified three distinct user personas through interview research: Marketing Directors at mid-sized companies who struggle with cross-functional alignment, Campaign Managers who need to coordinate multiple contributors, and Marketing Operations specialists who need to ensure compliance with brand standards.
+They prioritized the Marketing Director persona as the primary target because they had both budget authority and the most severe pain points related to marketing collaboration."

 Layer 2